ampproject/amphtml/extensions/amp-fit-text/1.0/README.md

 ##### `min-font-size`

-Specifies the minimum font size as an integer that the `bento-fit-text` can use.
+Specifies the minimum font size in pixels as an integer that the `bento-fit-text` can use.

 ##### `max-font-size`

-Specifies the maximum font size as an integer that the `bento-fit-text` can use.
+Specifies the maximum font size in pixels as an integer that the `bento-fit-text` can use.

 ### Preact/React Component